 Automated claim editing systems are a crucial component of accurate and efficient claims payment.
 But there will always be claims that are too complex to be auto-adjudicated and need a human touch.
 So, what exactly do you need to clinically validate a claim?
-In the latest episode of Cotiviti’s “From the Trenches” podcast, we talk with Kris Jensen, registered nurse and clinical consultant for Cotiviti's Payment Accuracy solutions.
+In this episode of Cotiviti’s “From the Trenches” podcast, we talk with Kris Jensen, registered nurse and clinical consultant for Cotiviti's Payment Accuracy solutions.

 Listen here as she explains:

-- How clinical validation can be performed without medical record review
+- How Clinical Validation can be performed without medical record review

 - How hospital claims are used in clinical validation of professional claims

-- What resources are required to perform clinical validation
+- What resources are required to perform Clinical Validation

 About our guest: